aurora-multiphysics/sledo/README.md

 import sledo
 ```

-To test the installation, run `python -c "import sledo"`.
+To test the installation, run `python3 -c "import sledo"`.
 If the installation was unsuccessful, an error will be raised.